Top 5 natural ways to increase testosterone

 1. Weight loss reduces testosterone drain from belly fat

 Visceral fat is the deep belly fat that sits around organs and releases inflammatory chemicals.
-It raises insulin resistance, increases aromatase activity, and speeds up the conversion of testosterone into estrogen.
+It raises insulin resistance, increases aromatase activity, and speeds up the conversion of testosterone into estradiol.
 A 2013 systematic review found that men who lost significant weight increased both total and free testosterone, with the largest jumps after bariatric surgery but meaningful gains with lifestyle changes alone.[1]

 2. Sleep protects the nightly testosterone peak